 How does this affect me?

-Online students residing in Arkansas, Indiana, Maryland, and Minnesota:
+Online students residing in Alabama, Arkansas, Indiana, Maryland, and Minnesota:

 Western Oregon University is unable to offer distance programs to residents of Arkansas, Indiana, Maryland, and Minnesota at this time.
 We regret this restriction as it is our goal to offer a quality education to students everywhere and we are working to promote reciprocal agreements between state agencies in the future.
 These same restrictions may not apply to noncredit students.